Logic: an Art of Thinking, a Branch of Mathematics

 In the discursive process, argumentation is defined as the third of the three basic linguistic operations: naming the concept; predicating something of that concept in a statement; and arguing.

 — Naming: Speaking of something clearly delimited.
-The concept is anchored in language by a term corresponding to its quantity, see proposition.
+The concept is anchored in language by a term according to its quantity, see proposition.

-— Predicating: To say something about this delimited concept, that is to construct a proposition (a linguistic statement) by imposing a predicate on this term.
+— Predicating: Saying something about this clearly delimited concept, that is constructing a proposition (a linguistic statement) by imposing a predicate on the term.

-Arguing: To arrange the propositions of the discourse in an orderly way so as to produce a new proposition, the conclusion, developed exclusively from the already known premises.
-Argumentation on the discursive level thus corresponds to reasoning at the cognitive level.
+Arguing: Arranging the propositions in an orderly discourse, so as to produce a new proposition, the conclusion, developed exclusively from the premises already known.
+Thus, argumentation on the discursive level corresponds to reasoning at the cognitive level.

-In Aristotelian logic, the rules of correct argumentation are given by the theory of syllogism, which distinguishes between valid syllogisms and paralogisms (vicious arguments, fallacies, sophisms).
+In Aristotelian logic, the rules of correct argumentation are provided by the theory of syllogism, which distinguishes valid syllogisms from paralogisms (vicious arguments, fallacies or sophisms).

 2.2 Logic as the Art of Reasoning and the Emergence of the Scientific Method

-In modern times, this view of logic as a theory of discursive reasoning and the assimilation of discursive reasoning to scientific reasoning has been destabilized by the emergence of the natural sciences and experimental reasoning, based on observation, measurement, prediction and experimentation, all regulated by mathematical calculation.
-In contemporary times, this development has been complemented by the integration of logic into mathematics.
-The rules of the scientific method include and go beyond logic.
+In modern times, the view of logic as a theory of discursive reasoning as well as the assimilation of discursive reasoning to scientific reasoning has been destabilized by the emergence of the natural sciences and experimental reasoning.
+Experimental reasoning is based on observation, measurement, prediction and experimentation, all of which are regulated by mathematical calculation.
+This development has been complemented in contemporary times by the integration of logic into mathematics.
+The rules of the scientific method include logic and extend beyond it.

-From the point of view of argumentation, this development began in the Renaissance, and can be traced back to Ramus (Ong 1958), for whom judgment, logic and method must be considered as independent operations that we would call epistemic or cognitive, independent of rhetoric and language.
-The mutation becomes clear when one compares the Port-Royal Logic, in its full title: Logic, or, the Art of Thinking: Containing, Besides Common Rules, Several New Observations Appropriate for Forming Judgment of Arnauld and Nicole ([1662]) with Condillac’s Treatise on the Art of Reasoning ([1796]).
-In the latter work, the language of the “art of reasoning” is not syllogistically organized natural language, but geometry.
-Rhetorical argumentation is never considered, as shown by the case of analogy, which is reduced to mathematical proportion.
+From the point of view of argumentation, this development began in the Renaissance, and can be traced back to Ramus (Ong 1958).
+According to Ramus, judgment, logic and method are independent operations that we would call epistemic or cognitive, and they are independent of rhetoric and language.
+This mutation becomes clear when comparing the Port-Royal Logic, in its full title: Logic, or, the Art of Thinking: Containing, Besides Common Rules, Several New Observations Appropriate for Forming Judgment of Arnauld and Nicole ([1662]) and Condillac’s Treatise on the Art of Reasoning ([1796]).
+In the latter work, the language of the “art of reasoning” is not that of syllogism, but rather of geometry.
+Rhetorical argumentation is never considered; for example, analogy is reduced to mathematical proportion.

 2.3 The Mathematization of Logic

-Logic is by its nature formal, it is not interested in the content (in the substance, in the particular objects) of argumentation, but in the form.
-In contemporary times it has been axiomatized and mathematized.
-The publication of Frege’s Begriffsschrift, “Concept Writing” in 1879 marked the point at which logic could no longer be regarded as an “art of thinking”, but as an “art of calculating”, that is, as a branch of mathematics.
-At the beginning of the twentieth century, classical logic was overwhelmed by the “twilight of self-evidences” (Blanché 1970, p.
-70):
+Logic is formal by nature, it is not interested in the content of argumentation its substance, its the particular objects, but rather in its form.
+In contemporary times, logic has been axiomatized and mathematized.
+Frege’s publication of Begriffsschrift, “Concept Writing” in 1879 marked the point at which logic could no longer be regarded as an “art of thinking”, but rather as an “art of calculating”, that is, as a branch of mathematics.
+At the beginning of the 20th century, classical logic was overwhelmed by the “twilight of self-evidences” (Blanché 1970, p.
+70).

 We move from Logic to logics that can be constructed at will.
-And this plurality of logics withdraws its privileges to classical logic, which is now only one system among others, like them a simple formal architecture whose validity depends only on its internal coherence.
-(Id., p.
-71-72)
+This plurality of logics removes classical logic’s privileges, reducing it to one system among others.
+Like them, logic is a simple formal architecture whose validity depends only on its internal coherence.
+(Id., pp. 71-72)

 To become an axiomatic exercise, logic had to relinquish its reflexive and critical function with respect to common thought and discourse.
-It could no longer provide the model of rationally argued discourse or dialectical exchange.
-Logic is now the mathematical discipline, which was challenged, in the 1950s and 1970s, by natural, non-formal and substantial logics.
+It could no longer serve as a model for rationally argued discourse or dialectical exchange.
+Logic is now a mathematical discipline, that was challenged, in the 1950s and 1970s, by natural, non-formal and substantial logics.
 Classical logic should open this list.

 2.4 Neo-Thomism: Resistance to the Formalization Tendency

-In 1879, the year when Frege published the Begriffsschrift, Pope Leo XIII established Thomas Aquinas and his interpretation of Aristotelianism as the quasi-official philosophy of the Catholic Church in the encyclical Aeterni Patris.
-This decision was certainly unfortunate, in that it promoted an outdated view of logic.
-Nevertheless, it has led to a strong trend of research and teaching on classical logic as a method of reasoning and as an analytical framework for natural language cognition.
-Substantial developments on classical logic and interesting reflections on argumentation schemes and sophisms can be found in textbooks for the neo-Thomistic higher philosophical curriculum.
+In 1879, the year when Frege published the Begriffsschrift, Pope Leo XIII established Thomas Aquinas’s interpretation of Aristotelianism as the quasi-official philosophy of the Catholic Church in the encyclical Aeterni Patris.
+This decision was unfortunate, because it promoted an outdated view of logic.
+Nevertheless, it has produced a substantial research and teaching on classical logic as a method of reasoning and as an analytical framework for natural language cognition.
+Substantial developments in classical logic as well as interesting reflections on argumentation schemes and sophisms can be found in textbooks for the higher philosophical curriculum of neo-Thomism.

-In France, Maritain’s Logic (1923), Tricot (1928), Chenique (1975) under different agendas, reflect this continuing interest in classical logic.
-This trend may be compared and contrasted with the so-called revivals of rhetoric that have developed since the fifties.
+In France, Maritain’s Logic (1923), Tricot (1928), and Chenique (1975)–each with a different focus–reflect this ongoing interest in classical logic.
+This trend can be compared to the so-called revivals of rhetoric that have emerged since the 1950s.

 3. Pragmatic Logic and Argumentative Reasoning

-In a quite different tradition, that of the philosophy or ordinary language, Toulmin was the first to suggest that the formalization movement in logic needed an accompaniment and counterpart capable of addressing “logical practices”, ([1958], p.
-6), and mobilizing “substantial” and “field-dependent” argumentation (id., p.
-125; p.
+In a quite different tradition, that of the philosophy of ordinary language, Toulmin was the first to suggest that the formalization movement in logic required a counterpart capable of addressing « logical practices », ([1958], p.
+6), and mobilizing « substantial » and « field-dependent » argumentation (id., pp. 125; p.
 15).
-He saw logic as a “generalized jurisprudence” (id., p.
-7), whose primary purpose was “justificatory” (ibid., p.
+Toulmin saw logic as a “generalized jurisprudence” (p.
+7), whose primary purpose was “justificatory” (p.
 6).

-The logico-pragmatic movement which includes non-formal, substantial, natural, and generally dialogical logics, distances itself from axiomatized formalisms in order to take into account the ecological conditions of argumentation.
-People argue in natural language, and in a given context; classical logic does not satisfy the second condition, but it does satisfy the first, at least for the limited aspects of language it can deal with.
+The logico-pragmatic movement which includes non-formal, substantial, natural, and generally dialogical logics, distances itself from axiomatized formalisms in order to consider the ecological conditions of argumentation.
+People argue in natural language, and in a given context.
+Classical logic does not satisfy the second condition, but it does satisfy the first, at least for the limited aspects of language it can deal with.

-Unlike other theories of argumentation, and perhaps in contrast to the New Rhetoric total rejection of logic, Informal Logic and Natural Logic have retained the word logic in their names, perhaps to emphasize the fact that, beyond their specific differences they do belong to a common genre, S. Argumentation Studies; Demonstration; Proof.
+Unlike other theories of argumentation, and perhaps in contrast to the New Rhetoric’s total rejection of logic, Informal Logic and Natural Logic have retained the word logic in their names.
+This may be to emphasize the fact that, despite their specific differences, they do belong to a common genre, see argumentation studies; demonstration; proof.

-It will take about two hours to reach the shelter, in about one hour, it will be night, we will arrive at the shelter in the dark; that’s risky.
+It will take about two hours to reach the shelter.
+In about one hour, it will be night.
+We will arrive at the shelter in the dark, which is risky.

-Some mushrooms are edible, not all, you can’t cook any mushroom like that, that’s risky.
+Some mushrooms are edible, but not all.
+You can’t cook and eat just any mushroom, that’s risky.

 — Predicate logic: see proposition; syllogism.